mw10104587/bingo-hackfive/README.md

 This is a piece of dirty data, with a lot of missing cells.
 We used SQL, R and Python to discover the data.

+Ji Liu: Team coordinator, formed the team of Journalism,  Computer Science and Statistics background team members;
+        Data miner, looked into the FEC data set and form the story line with other team members; Story reporter, interviewed Oakland Bingo Hall and drafted the story.

+Chi-An Wang: Data engineer, programmed Python Script and R Script to browse through the FEC data;
+             Data visualizationist, visualized data with d3.js library;
+             Front-end developer, built the website;
+             Front-end developer, designed the website.

+Stephan Bisaha: Data engineer, used SQL queries to find insight from the data.
+                Story editor, edit the captions and story.
+                Data visualizationist, visualized data into bar chart by using R

+<h4>what you've discover</h4>
+By looking into data, we found around 1,000 people named themselves as "Bingo Players" are ranked very high in national transactions for presidential campaign.
+All their money went to Democrats.
+They suddenly stopped using "Bingo Player" as their occupation in the end of April, however same people are still donating.
+We also see the similar amount pattern from the donors.
+By interviewing Oakland Bingo Hall, JI found Oakland County  organized this bingo game everyday, but they said the donation is not compulsory.
+However, the officer refused to give the exact number of people involved.

+<h4>what tools we've used</h4>
+Data mining: Excel spreadsheet, SQL, Python and R
+Front-end: Javascript, html, css, heroku

+<h4>What you learned </h4>
+When dealing with a big dataset with a lot of missing data, you cannot remove all data or we will skew the result.
+A better way is to look into some outliers, and find some interesting stories behind it.

+<h4>Future plan for this story<h4>
+We will dig into the reasons why suddenly donors change their occupation from "Bingo Player" to none; does this bingo game related to money laundry; what's the record in the past years; and how can we predict the overall influence of these bingo players in 2016 campaign?
+Are there bingo groups in other counties?